danieloverbeck/danieloverbeck.github.io/README.md

   <b> <i>  IGC grant (GBP 10,000) </i> </b>
   </summary>

-This paper shows that bargaining over tax payments is an important feature of tax compliance and enforcement in lower income countries.
-Analyzing the universe of administrative tax filings from Zambia, we document sharp bunching in (i) dominated regions above tax schedule discontinuities, inconsistent with standard models of tax compliance and (ii) at round number tax payments, implying that certain payments are being targeted.
-Additional evidence from our own survey suggests that discussing tax payments with tax officials before filing taxes is widespread, consistent with tax payments being the outcomes of bargaining.
-Such bargaining over taxes is consistent with fact (ii), as bargaining outcomes are often round and salient numbers, and with fact (i), because tax schedule discontinuities restrict the set of feasible bargaining outcomes.
-Finally, we generalize the conventional Allingham & Sandmo (1972) model to allow for bargaining as a mode of tax compliance.
-We show that bargaining leads to Pareto-improvements for both taxpayers and the state as long as state capacity is sufficiently low.
+We show that bargaining over taxes constitutes a central feature of tax compliance in low state capacity environments.
+Using administrative records from Zambia, we document systematic deviations from predictions of standard models of tax compliance.
+Taxpayers bunch sharply in dominated regions above tax schedule discontinuities and at round-number payments.
+These patterns are inconsistent with standard models, but can be explained by bargaining between tax collectors and taxpayers, or which we provide additional evidence from our own taxpayer survey.
+Finally, we show that allowing for bargaining in standard models of tax compliance leads to Pareto-improvements if state capacity is sufficiently low.

   </details>
  <a href="https://danieloverbeck.github.io/JMP_Overbeck_Bargaining_Over_Taxes.pdf" target="_blank">[Download] </a>